mar19a/KnowledgeIsPower/README.md

 In this project, we applied our MATLAB skills to solve a societal problem, emphasizing the importance of education for progress.
 Our tool helps users appreciate the value of education and understand the realities of the country, aligning with our belief that “Knowledge is Power.
 Education Is the Premise of Progress in Every Society.”

-For more details, you can refer to our [Final Project Presentation](./FinalProjectPresentation.pdf).

 ### Link to Code and Data